 - Wirtschaftsjunioren – Economic Youth https://dresden.wjd.de

 Where can I get help in preparing my application in German?

-Applicant weeks @ TU Career Service in September: https://tu-dresden.de/karriere/berufseinstieg/semesterprogramm/index
+Applicant weeks of the TU Career Service: https://tu-dresden.de/karriere/berufseinstieg/semesterprogramm/index

-Consultation hours and seminars for students at TU Career Service:
+Individual counselling and application seminars for students at the TU Career Service:

-Consultation hours and seminars for PhDs at TU Graduate Academy: https://tu-dresden.de/ga/qualifizierung/qualifizierungsprogramm-WS17-18
+Individual counselling and application seminars for PhDs at the TU Graduate Academy: https://tu-dresden.de/ga/qualifizierung/qualifizierungsprogramm-WS17-18

 Where can I get advice on how to write my application in German?

 Check out these blogs and books for your application:

 Bewerben in Deutschland – inklusive Arbeitshilfen online (Claus Peter Müller-Thurau)